-When your genoa is completely unfurled for sailing, the aft edge of the genoa car should be 8'-8" / 2642mm aft of the outer shroud.
+When your genoa is completely unfurled for sailing, the aft edge of the genoa car should be 2'-0" / 600mm forward from the back of the genoa track measurement location.
 This will be your 'all-purpose' lead position.
 See picture to middle right.

-- This will be appropriate for wind strengths of 7-12 knots true wind. - Sailing in less than 7 knots of true wind move the lead position forward one hole making the genoa more powerful for these conditions. - In more than 12 knots of wind, you may move the lead aft one hole (depowering the sail slightly) or begin to consider reefing the headsail. - The genoa should be sheeted so that there is sufficient tension on the sail to bring the leech to between 2"-6" / 50-150mm from the tip of the lower spreader and the sail should be between 3"-6" / 75-150mm outside the shroud base.
-The sail will be inside the upper spreader as shown in the photo at right.
+- This will be appropriate for wind strengths of 7-12 knots true wind. - Sailing in less than 7 knots of true wind move the lead position forward one hole making the genoa more powerful for these conditions. - In more than 12 knots of wind, you may move the lead aft one hole from the all-purpose setting (de-powering the sail slightly) or you might at his time, consider reefing the headsail. - The genoa should be sheeted so that there is sufficient tension on the sail to bring the leech almost to midway at the lower spreader.
+Note that in very light air, you can sail with the leech further outboard or more 'open' which will help keep the slow moving air attached to the sail and working for you.
+Do this by easing the sheet slightly.